 This is just an example of how you could use the useCartMutations

-hook and only using simple products, but as I'm sure you noticed it support a variationId
+hook using simple products, but as I'm sure you noticed, it support a variationId

 as the second parameter.
 Implementing Variable product support in our SingleProduct

-component is out of the scope this guide, but with what has been provided you should have no problem implementing variable product support.
+component is out of the scope this section, but with what has been provided you should have no problem implementing variable product support.

 In conclusion, we've created a custom React hook, useCartMutations